 While you can buy bifocal toric contact lenses (for people with astigmatism), once your prescription starts getting complicated - and bifocal or multifocal presriptions can be very complex - the cost of producing mass market colored lenses for unique prescriptions just doesn't make sense for the big manufacturers like Acuvue or Freshlook.

 But you will be pleased to hear that you CAN buy colored bifocal contact lenses.
 Let me show you how.

 Companies that make custom lenses can offer customers with complex prescriptions colored bifocal contacts.
 However, a custom-made contact lens comes at a price.

-Independent RGP Labs are the best value option I've found so far in my years of research for customers looking for a bifocal color tinted lens.
-The Accuson RGP colored lens starts at $39.95 per lens for a normal sphere contact lens, rising to $92 per lens for non-sphere lens types (where the eyeball shape is not "normal" sphere).
+Independent RGP Labs are one of the best value options I've found so far in my years of research for customers looking for a bifocal color tinted lens.
+The Accucon RGP colored lens starts at $41.99 per lens for a normal sphere contact lens, rising to $92 per lens for non-sphere lens types (where the eyeball shape is not "normal" sphere).

 These custom lenses are oxygen permeable rigid lenses, so not great if you are used to wearing super comfortable soft contact lenses.
 But if you want a colored lens AND a bifocal prescription, then the oxygen (gas) permeable rigid lens option is the only cost effective choice at the moment.

 When choosing a bifocal colored contact lens, it's important not to get carried away making the color choice of lens your only priority.

 Consider, for example the type of bifocal lens first ie. whether you prefer an aspheric contact lens where the near power is in the center of the lens and the distance power is towards the outside of the lens OR whether you prefer an alternating vision lens where, like bifocal glasses, the long-distance power is at the top of the lens and the short-distance power is at the bottom.